 At the three-way junction take the left fork, leaving the NDW.
 This bridleway initially goes downhill, passing Hop Garden Pond, then curves left and climbs back uphill.
 At the top of the rise you are heading S with fine views on both sides (and looking back, you can just see the top of Gatton House behind some tall trees).
-After the path bends to the right there is a fieldgate up ahead, but 40m before reaching it bear right uphill on a broad track into Nut Wood.
+After the path bends to the right there is a fieldgate up ahead, but 40m before reaching it bear right uphill on a broad track and go through another fieldgate into Nut Wood.

 The walk route originally went around the southern perimeter of this wood, but the suggested route now follows the black metal waymarkers of the Gatton Trail.

-Almost immediately turn sharp right at a waymark post, going past a wooden fieldgate onto a broad path climbing near the right-hand edge of the wood.
+Almost immediately turn sharp right at a waymark post, going past another gate onto a broad path climbing near the right-hand edge of the wood.
 In 150m there is a bench by a gap in the trees on the right, with a fine view across Gatton Park.
 The path now swings round to the left towards the centre of the wood, still climbing.
 Eventually the path levels out and 400m from the viewpoint you go round a wooden fieldgate into a more open part of the wood, where there is a path crossing by a waymark post.